Sundays evenings, from 9-12.

 - Hosted by Dennis Owsley

-Jazz Unlimited is a unique weekly radio show covering the continuum of jazz from Louis Armstrong to Lester Bowie.
-Each show is scripted and is based on a theme to provide the broadest coverage of the music.
+Jazz Unlimited ended on December 29, 2019 with host Dennis Owsley's retirement.
+The weekly radio show covered the continuum of jazz from Louis Armstrong to Lester Bowie.
+Each show was scripted and based on a theme to provide the broadest coverage of the music.

 Host Dennis Owsley has been a jazz album collector, aficionado, and historian since 1958 and has seen most of the major artists in jazz in live performance.
 April 2018 marks his 35th anniversary presenting jazz on St. Louis Public Radio.
 He celebrated his 25th anniversary with a mayoral proclamation of a Dennis Owsley Day on January 24, 2008.
 He received the Millard S. Cohen Lifetime Achievement Award from St. Louis Public Radio in 2010 and was named a Jazz Hero of St. Louis by the Jazz Journalists Association.
 Jazz Unlimited won the Riverfront Times' Best of St. Louis Award in the "Best Jazz Show" category six times.